 A married Belgian couple identified as Amir S., 38, and Nasimeh N., 33, of Iranian heritage were found with 500 grams of TATP explosive and a detonator when stopped in Woluwe-Saint-Pierre, Belgium by special forces.
 They were charged with an “attempt at terrorist murder and preparing a terrorist crime.”
 Three other suspects were detained in France.

 An unnamed Iranian diplomat, who worked for Tehran’s mission to Austria, was also detained in Germany in connection to the foiled attack.
 On October 10, German authorities named the diplomat as Asadollah Assadi.
-He was stripped of his diplomatic status and was to be extradited to Belgium for prosecution.
+He was stripped of his diplomatic status and was extradited to Belgium, where he was sentenced to 20 years in prison.
+In July 2022, Belgium ratified a treaty with Iran that could allow Assadi to finish serving his sentence in Iran.

 Oct.
 30, 2018: Habib Jabor, the leader of the ASMLA faction based in Copenhagen, was reportedly the target of an assassination plot, Denmark’s intelligence agency said on October 30, 2018.
 A Norwegian citizen of Iranian descent had taken photographs and watched Jabor’s home in Ringsted, a town nearly 37 miles southwest of Copenhagen.
 The suspect was arrested in Sweden on October 21 and extradited to Denmark.